DoubleARon96/battleships_mk2/README.md

  flow of the game:
 1. it has a player input for the players choosen name
-2. there is a guilde of what you use as the input and
+2. there is a guilde of what you use as the input. this is the: 0,0
+3. also if the player dose write in the wrong one it will ask again untill they get it right.
+4. the player has 10 shots, that counts down every time they have a turn
+5. when it run down to zero it will print a win or lose statement also if all three ships are hit it will end and pint the win statement.

 ### Existing Features
 1. first thing you have to do is enter your name